1986 President's Gold Cup International Tournament: Overview

 The President's Gold Cup International Football Tournament kicked off at the National Stadium in Karachi on 7 March 1986.
-The teams competing included Nassaji Mazandaran from Iran, Shenyang Army Unit team from China, and Bangladesh.
-Three teams from host Pakistan included Pakistan XI captained by Shaukat Mufti, President XI (also known as simply Sind) managed by former international captain Qadir Bakhsh and composed of several Pakistani international players, and Pakistan Customs.
+The teams competing included Shenyang Army Unit team from China and Bangladesh.
+Iran was represented by the Mazandaran provincial selection, which had finished third in the 1985 Qods League behind Tehran A and Tehran B. The side, largely composed of Nassaji Mazandaran players, was subsequently selected to represent Iran at the tournament.
+Three teams from host Pakistan included Pakistan captained by Shaukat Mufti, President XI (also known as simply Sind) managed by former international captain Qadir Bakhsh and composed of several Pakistani international players, and Pakistan Customs.

 On the opening day, President's XI defeated Bangladesh 4–1 after the teams were tied 1–1 at halftime.
 Substitute Din Mohammad put President's XI ahead 2–1 in the 58th minute, and despite a close attempt by Bangladesh in the 74th minute, goalkeeper Ishtiaq made a save.
 In the 78th minute, left-winger Ghulam Mohammad extended the lead to 3–1 with a solo effort, and seconds before the final whistle, forward Shaukat scored a long-range goal to seal the win.
-The other match between Pakistan XI and Nassaji Mazandaran ended in a one-all draw, while the third match between Pakistan Customs and Shenyang Army Unit also ended in a 1–1 draw.
+The other match between Pakistan and Mazandaran Province ended in a one-all draw, while the third match between Pakistan Customs and Shenyang Army Unit also ended in a 1–1 draw.
 Hung Qing Liang sent Shenyang Army Unit ahead in the 7th minute, but striker Ibrahim of Pakistan Customs neutralised the lead three minute later.

 On 11 March, Pakistan XI defeated Shenyang Army Unit by a solitary goal scored in the 40th minute through Fida Ur Rehman off a pass from Abdul Majeed.
 In the other match of the day, Bangladesh were held to a 1–1 draw by Pakistan Customs after leading by a lone goal at the half time.